Venison Stew Recipe

 - 1 splash dark beer (about 2 ounces)

-Season the venison stew meat with salt and pepper and cook until browned on all sides.
-About 5 minutes each side.
+- Season the venison stew meat with salt and pepper and cook until browned on all sides.
+About 5 minutes on each side.
 Remove and set aside

-Sprinkle bacon crumbles on top of bowl of venison stew
+- Sprinkle bacon crumbles on top of a bowl of venison stew

 This venison stew recipe is a great way to enjoy the harvest.
 Often when in camp and I process the deer to get it on ice and will be camping a few more days I will cook this stew over the campfire.
 Enjoy this stew and be sure to sign up for my newsletter for new Enjoy The Harvest recipes.